michaelrh04/monopoly/README.md

 # Monopoly project

-This project is no longer under development.
+This project is no longer maintained.
 After June 18th, 2021, it will be archived. |
 ------------- |

 This project to re-create the board game **Monopoly** was completed for the A-level computer science coursework component (AQA) for the 2021 exam year.
 The solution is written ultimately as a Windows Presentation Foundation (WPF) app, using XAML, with the large majority of functionality handled and executed with C# view-models and models (the application operates along the MVVM pattern).